-So what are Scotland's climate change targets, and are they the most ambitious in the world?
+So what are Scotland's climate change targets, and are they the most ambitious in the world as has been claimed?

 The Scottish government says its targets are "the toughest anywhere in the world".